Thomas Yankello: Boxing trainer

+Yankello is currently working with 2 time Olympian and top 15 ranked fighter of the world, Heavyweight Ivan Dychko.
+Yankello also trained UFC champion Cody Garbrandt when he lived in Pittsburgh, PA.

 Yankello trained Brian Minto for the majority of his professional career, including a victory over Axel Schulz and challenging Marco Huck for the WBO cruiserweight title.

 Yankello worked as a trainer for 9-time amateur champion Verquan Kimbrough; as of now.
 He currently trains 2018 National Golden Glove champion Kiante Irving.
+He is also currently training 2 time Pennsylvania State Golden Glove Champion, Danny Bodish.
+Danny turned as a professional boxer in October 2024.

 Personal life

 Tom Yankello is married to Tina (Bigante) Yankello.
-Together, the couple has two sons: Thomas and Rocco Yankello.
-Tom's brother, Mark Yankello, is also heavily involved in the business side of boxing and sells commercial real estate.
+Together, the couple has two sons: Tommy and Rocco Yankello.
+Tom's brother, Mark Yankello, was heavily involved in the business side of boxing and sells commercial real estate.